mdiep/composition-talk/The Composition and Decomposition of Software.md

   * Lower the specificity of connections
   * Changes connections from 1 to 0, 1, or n
 4. _Higher-Order Functions_
-  * Indirect composition that uses a function that can be used in Functional Composition
+  * Higher-Order composition that uses an actual _function_ (think Functional Composition)
   * Behaves like Functional Composition
   * Talk more about this later